The Land of Sinim

 From Lexicon to Pulpit

 Wilhelm Gesenius, professor of theology at the University of Halle, published his Hebräisches und chaldäisches Handwörterbuch über das Alte Testament in 1810 and 1812—a Hebrew-Chaldee lexicon that became, in its various editions and translations, the standard reference work for biblical Hebrew throughout the Protestant world.
-Under the entry for סִינִים, Gesenius noted the phonetic resemblance between Sin and the name by which China was known in many Asian languages, derived from the Qin dynasty (秦, 221–206 BCE), formerly the State of Qin (as early as 9th century BCE), whose first emperor unified the country—and concluded, with the cautious hedging of a working philologist, that “China is at least not as unsuitable as several interpreters assume.”2 Half a century later, Julius Fürst—who had taken his degree in Oriental languages and theology under Gesenius at Halle in 1832—published his own lexicon under the same title, and carried the identification further: he acknowledged that Jewish tradition had identified the place as the southern land of Egypt, but set that reading aside as “less fitting for the context.”3 The China reading was not original to either man; earlier scholars had floated it.
-But the successive imprimaturs of the two great German Hebrew lexicons of the nineteenth century—the first by the master, the second by his pupil—carried it from cautious philological speculation into the bloodstream of Anglo-American Protestantism.
+Under the entry for סִינִים, Gesenius noted the phonetic resemblance between Sin and the name by which China was known in many Asian languages, derived from the Qin dynasty (秦, Qín, 221–206 BCE), formerly the State of Qin (as early as 9th century BCE), whose first emperor unified the country—and concluded, with the cautious hedging of a working philologist, that “China is at least not as unsuitable as several interpreters assume”.5

 The channels of transmission were remarkably efficient.
 Albert Barnes, a Presbyterian minister in Philadelphia, published his Notes on the Bible beginning in 1832.
 Barnes’s commentary was not a work of original scholarship; it was a synthesis designed for lay readers, and it was spectacularly popular.
 For decades, it sat in the studies of American ministers and on the parlor shelves of Protestant families alongside the Bible itself.
-Barnes had not always identified Sinim with China; in his first edition he had given “a different view,” and his Isaiah commentary recorded the change with rare candor.
+Barnes had not always identified Sinim with China; in his first edition he had given “a different view”, and his Isaiah commentary recorded the change with rare candor.
 He had reconsidered, he wrote, because if the China reading was correct, “then the passage furnishes an interesting prediction respecting the future conversion of the largest kingdom of the world.”
-There was, he added, “some plausibility in the supposition that while so many other nations, far inferior in numbers and importance, are mentioned by name, one so vast as this would not wholly be omitted by the Spirit of Inspiration.”4 The argument was theological, not philological.
-The references that followed were not unanimous: James Strong’s Exhaustive Concordance of the Bible (1890) listed Sinim warily as “an otherwise unknown name,” a “distant Oriental region,”5 while Robert Young’s Analytical Concordance to the Bible gave it plainly as “the Chinese.”6 The pulpit and the Sunday school lesson followed Young.
-The interpretation moved from the lexicon to the commentary to the concordance to the pew, shedding caveats at every transmission, until by the time it reached the ears of the congregation in Ohio it had acquired the weight of established fact.
+There was, he added, “some plausibility in the supposition that while so many other nations, far inferior in numbers and importance, are mentioned by name, one so vast as this would not wholly be omitted by the Spirit of Inspiration.”
+Among the authorities Barnes cited was the Rev. Peter Parker, M.D., the American medical missionary in Canton, who had told a Philadelphia audience that “the Chinese have been known from time immemorial by the name Tschin.”11 The German philology, confirmed in the field by the American missionary, returned to the Philadelphia pulpit as biblical certainty.
+The argument was theological, not philological.

 The irony is considerable.
 A German professor’s educated guess, advanced tentatively in a reference work, was adopted by an American commentator, propagated through the machinery of popular biblical education, carried across the Pacific by missionaries, and finally inscribed into the scripture of the very people it claimed to describe.
 By the time the Dead Sea Scrolls showed that Isaiah had meant Egypt and not China, the interpretation had already done its work.
 It had helped to build a movement, fund an enterprise, and shape the assumptions of a nation.